-The Vice President for Academic Affairs and the Vice President for Research and Technology Transfer announce the competition for the Wichita State University Excellence in Creative Activity Award.
+The Provost and the Vice President for Research and Technology Transfer announce the competition for the Wichita State University Excellence in Creative Activity Award.
 This award will be made annually to a Wichita State University faculty member who has, in the judgment of his or her peers, established an exemplary and demonstrable record of creative activity which has not only increased the faculty member's reputation, but has also brought recognition to the University.
 All full-time faculty, including distinguished professors and endowed chairs, who have served at WSU for at least three years are eligible.
 Faculty who hold an administrative position above that of chair are not eligible.
 Winners of the award will be ineligible to be nominated for a period of five years following the award.
 A $2,500 stipend accompanies the award, which will be presented at the Honors Convocation or other faculty meeting.

 All full- and part-time faculty members are eligible to make nominations on the attached form, based upon one or more of the following criteria: